 By organizing Residential Education opportunities and social events, the Residential Education staff will strive to support the academic and interpersonal needs of the University Village community.

 Planning and implementing educational and social activities support the residents’ academic endeavors.
 Residential Education provides new learning experiences for residents through programs; encourages personal interaction in a structured, supportive environment that allows residents to explore new ways of relating to one another; offers an outlet for energy; teaches residents to more effectively use the personal and environmental resources available to them; encourages residents to be more involved in their living environment; and promotes the development of cooperative living communities.

 All of these outcomes of Residential Education serve to increase the residents’ satisfaction with their living environment and enhance their personal and academic development.

-Each semester, wing/floor meetings will be conducted by the resident assistant staff.
-Attendance at these meetings is strongly encouraged because important information concerning safety and security, regulations, and services is distributed.
+At the beginning of each semester, wing/floor meetings will be conducted by the resident assistant staff.
+Attendance at these meetings is required to complete your check-in process.
+Important information concerning safety and security, regulations, and services will be distributed.

 Residents are responsible for the information given at all such meetings and are encouraged to contribute ideas or address concerns or problems at these scheduled meetings.
 All meetings are planned and posted in advance.

 Diversity: Celebrating the Dignity of All People

 The Department of Housing and Residential Education recognizes and celebrates that the University community is made up of people who represent diversity at many levels — diversity of thought, belief, race, ethnicity, culture, gender and sexual orientation.
 All members of the University community are equal and accountable to each other.